alphagov/government-service-design-manual/service-manual/user-centred-design/data-visualisation.md

 >“We want transparency to become an absolutely core part of every bit of government business.”
 >- Francis Maude

-Being open and transparent supports the [Open Data](http://www.cabinetoffice.gov.uk/sites/default/files/resources/CM8353_acc.pdf) white paper agenda.
+Being open and transparent supports the [Open Data White Paper](/government/uploads/system/uploads/attachment_data/file/78946/CM8353_acc.pdf).
 Similarly, our Open Public Services agenda is built on transparency.
 Sourcing data builds trust and credibility.
 Providing contact information shows ownership but also helps collaboration and information sharing.

 When presenting data be aware of axes and scales.
 Data can be misrepresented by only showing a selection if it isn't clear why an extract has been chosen.
 Consider where the visualisation might be published.
 For example, if published alongside other visualisations, the reader is likely to assume the scales are consistent.
 This might change how your data is perceived.